dirigiblelabs/jsmockito/README.md

 </pre>
 Jasmine deprecated the integration used in JsHamcrest to fail/pass an assertion without a replacement.
 Note that the new integration the current Jasmine spec as last argument in assertThat.

-To remove scoping of the test functions and provide them as global in the test scope, apply the following utility function:
+To remove scoping of the test functions and provide them as global in the test script scope, apply the following utility function:
 <pre>
 var mockito = require('jsmockito/jsmockito').JsMockito;
 (function($mockito, _global){